How Does a Shower Work?

 - Main vent stack

-The drain trap is either P or S shaped for optimum flow and hygiene.
-It catches all the bits of soap, hair and whatever else flows down the drain.
+The drain trap is either P or S-shaped for optimum flow and hygiene.
+It catches all the bits of soap, hair and whatever else flows down the tub or drain.
 Depending on your trap, you may be able to easily remove it for cleaning.

 The P and S shapes also allow for water to pool at the bottom, forming a watertight seal that prevents unwanted sewer smells from sneaking into the bathroom.